 - Facilitate routine visitation unless weather considerations (e.g., inclement weather, excessively hot or cold temperatures, poor air quality), an individual's health status (e.g., medical condition(s) or COVID-19 status) make these options untenable.

-- Consider limiting the number of individuals visiting per resident at the same time based on the size of the outdoor space.
+- Consider limiting the number of individuals visiting per resident at the same time based on the size of the space.

 Facilities shall accommodate and support indoor visitation based on the following guidelines: